 No matter what your mother told you, most laundry chores are not a matter of life and death.
-There is an exception-the care and cleaning of life jackets or a personal flotation device (PFD).
-If you or your family enjoy being around the water, then life jackets are essential for your safety and usually required by law.
-Keeping life jackets clean will extend their life expectancy and functionality plus your family will be happier to wear a life jacket that is clean and fresh.
+There is an exception, however, the care and cleaning of a life jacket or a personal flotation device (PFD).
+If you or your family enjoy being around the water, then life jackets are essential for your safety and are usually required by law.
+Caring for life jackets properly will extend their life expectancy and functionality plus your family will be happier to wear a life jacket that is clean and fresh.

 Care of Life Jackets/PFDs

 During your day on the water, avoid leaving life jackets in direct sun for long periods of time.
 This can cause deterioration and fading of fabrics.
-After every water outing with life jackets there are several things that should be done:
+After every water outing there are several things that should be done:

-- If used in salt water, rinse the jackets with clean water.
-If there is any mud, sand, or visible stain, rinse off well.
+- If used in saltwater, rinse the jackets with clean water.

-- After the life jackets are dry to the touch, check for any puckering or shrinkage and be sure that no water is caught in the interior foam and that there is no mildew odor.
+- After the life jackets are dry to the touch, check for any puckering or shrinkage.Be sure that no water is caught in the interior foam and that there is no mildew odor.